mulesoft-assets/template-healthcare-sfhc2fhir-system-api/README.md

 Using this template is subject to the conditions of this <a href="https://github.com/mulesoft/template-sfdc2nets-opportunity-aggregation/blob/4.1/AnypointTemplateLicense.pdf">License Agreement</a>.
 Review the terms of the license before downloading and using this template.
 In short, you are allowed to use the template for free with Mule Enterprise Edition, CloudHub, or as a trial in Anypoint Studio.

-## Catalyst Accelerator for Healthcare
+## Accelerator for Healthcare

-This FHIR specification is one of many components included in [Catalyst Accelerator for Healthcare](/exchange/68ef9520-24e9-4cf2-b2f5-620025690913/catalyst-accelerator-for-healthcare/).
-It provides organizations with connectivity assets that accelerate project delivery in healthcare, including pre-built API designs and implementations that support core healthcare business processes.
+This FHIR specification is one of many components included in [Accelerator for Healthcare](/exchange/68ef9520-24e9-4cf2-b2f5-620025690913/catalyst-accelerator-for-healthcare/).
+This API provides organizations with connectivity assets that accelerate project delivery in healthcare, including pre-built API designs and implementations that support core healthcare business processes.

 # Use Case